moliver28/research-handbook/content/job-families/people-group/talent-acquisition-enablement-ops.md

 #### Manager, Talent Acquisition Operations Requirements

-- Prior experience as a site administrator an expert in an ATS, such as Lever or Greenhouse
+- Prior experience as a site administrator working to improve or maintain an ATS such as Lever or Greenhouse
 - Experience in TA Operations with a focus on process improvement, systems, tools, and project management
 - Exceptional cross-functional communication and organization skills, and demonstrated experience in time-management and ability to influence
 - A creative mindset to get things done accurately, effectively and efficiently
+- Ability to work collaboratively with a cross-functional group of stakeholders
 - Ability to influence others by leading with recommendations and taking feedback to adjust as needed
 - Strategic thinking skills and operational mindset
 - Ability to learn and use GitLab